ds5110/project-OmkarSonar24/proposal.md

 ## Changes from Original Story

 ### 1. Data Limitations
-Initial approach was to evaluate and compare the effectiveness of indivual treatment pathways by measuring metrics such as mortality rates, stroke recurrence and quality of life at the end of a treatment pathway.
+Initial approach was to evaluate and compare the effectiveness of individual treatment pathways by measuring metrics such as mortality rates, stroke recurrence and quality of life at the end of a treatment pathway.
 However due to the non-standard nature of the data, there exist a lot of irregularities which make it very difficult to calculate these metrics.

 ### 2. Tight Timelines
 Given the limited class timeline, which is shorter than a typical capstone project, it leaves us with limited time to spend on data exploration and hence forces us to decide our objective with agility requiring a more focused approach.
 Also, the number of large inter-related tables and the time required to query them poses a challenge. <br>